 413.80.1 Description.
 This work shall consist of preparing and filling all cracks in PCCP, as shown on the plans or as directed by the engineer.

 413.80.2 Material.
-Filler material shall be in accordance with Sec 413.50.2 or Sec 1057.
+Sealant material shall be in accordance with Sec 413.50.2 or Sec 1057.

 413.80.3 Construction Requirements.

 413.80.3.1 The engineer will mark the existing cracks to be filled.
-Filler material shall not be placed when the pavement is wet, or when the ambient or pavement temperature falls below 40 F. The contractor shall furnish to the engineer the manufacturer’s recommendations for mixing and application, including temperature restrictions, and shall prepare and apply the crack filler material in accordance with the manufacturer’s recommendations.
+Filler material shall not be placed when the pavement is wet, or when the ambient or pavement temperature falls below 40° F. The contractor shall furnish to the engineer the manufacturer’s recommendations for mixing and application, including temperature restrictions, and shall prepare and apply the crack filler material in accordance with the manufacturer’s recommendations.

 413.80.3.2 The crack shall be clean, free from any loose and foreign material, and dry prior to application of the filler material.